EqiLuo/Climate-Health-Data-Science-Workshop/README.md

 	     You will now have a new local directory in your instance called `Climate-Health-Data-Science-Workshop`, which contains all of the course materials.
 We will download and practice using all of the required software to use these course materials on Day 0 of the course.

+## Data Preprocessing for DHS houesehold survey

+One of the example datasets used in this tutorial is the filtered household survey data collected in 2014 by The Demographic and Health Surveys (DHS) Program in Ghana.
+Due to user license agreements and data sensitivity, specific measures have been implemented to ensure that the information remains confidential and is used in compliance with DHS data usage policies.

+In the preprocessing of the 2014 DHS household survey data from Ghana, geographical coordinates were randomly shifted by approximately 2.5 km and rounded to six decimal places to anonymize locations.
+Identifiers for 'mother_id', 'household_id', and 'cluster_id' were reassigned to maintain data confidentiality.
+The dataset was balanced by selecting 500 urban and 500 rural records, ensuring equitable representation.
+After processing, the sampled data was appended back to the original dataset and sorted by the newly assigned identifiers to maintain structured data integrity for further analysis.